 She’d started to walk away, glanced back saying, “Why, God bless you.
 Merry Christmas,” as she stepped toward the back of the store and out of sight.

-We shopped around looking for a nice little something to put beneath the tree; a two-foot paper and wire figure sitting on the now vacant television cabinet in the den.
-We looked around for one of those special finds, and wound up looking through blouses; something I never do.
+Sis and I shopped around looking for a nice little something to put beneath the tree; a two-foot paper and wire figure sitting on the now vacant television cabinet in the den.
+We searched around for one of those special finds, and wound up looking through blouses; something I never do.
 I can’t wear off the rack without alterations, but Sister can wear whatever she wants.
-I went along enjoying the feel of the fabrics.
+To make her happy I went along enjoying the feel of the fabrics.

 “What are you looking for today?” came the voice from behind us.
 I turned to respond and was delighted to find the lady from the door.
 Now smiling broadly, wearing a plush red and white Santa hat on her head and a lanyard of keys and key cards around her neck.
-As she wandered away I realize how I recognized her; polished orthopedic shoes, black patterned stockings over support hose, a stylish, upscale, conservative skirt, slightly worn, but immaculate.
+As she wandered away I finally recognized her; polished orthopedic shoes, black patterned stockings over support hose, a stylish, upscale, conservative skirt, comfortable, but immaculate.
 A shell and cardigan tastefully accessorized, every hair neatly in place; she was a Momma.

 Over the years Mommas were my lifeline.
 When I commuted into Los Angeles for work, stuck in traffic, my boys knew to go to the church office where Momma D volunteered every afternoon.
 She’d take them in, get them started on their homework and usually have snacks when I got to the neighborhood, late and panic stricken.
 “Don’t you worry, Baby,” She’d always say, “They’re good boys.
 You can remember me when the offering plate comes around.”
 A Momma.

 As a missionary, the only pink face in a volatile neighborhood, Momma Gen would often be “taking a walk” (in her house slippers) when I left the building to walk home after dark.
 Nobody messes with a Momma.